 Before you assume you must pay taxes on that “income,” consider that it may not be taxable.
 Here are some situations where it generally wouldn’t be:

-You were insolvent just before the debt was canceled.
-If this was the case, you can exclude the income from taxation by using the insolvency worksheet (Publication 4681, Canceled Debts, Foreclosures, Repossessions, and Abandonments (for Individuals)).
+You were insolvent just before the debt was cancelled.
+If this was the case, you can exclude the income from taxation by using the insolvency worksheet (Publication 4681, Cancelled Debts, Foreclosures, Repossessions, and Abandonments (for Individuals)).

-The canceled debt was for your qualified principal residence.
-If you received forgiveness on your home mortgage, the canceled debt may not be taxable.
+The cancelled debt was for your qualified principal residence.
+If you received forgiveness on your home mortgage, the cancelled debt may not be taxable.
 The mortgage must have been on your main home and you cannot have been forgiven more than $1 million ($2 million for married couples filing jointly).

 Student loan debt was canceled due to death, eligible service or permanent, total disability.
 If you have been working off your student debt by working in public service for a period of time, you don’t owe taxes once the debt is forgiven.
 Similarly, if your loan is forgiven due to your death or a permanent, total disability, you probably won’t owe any taxes.

 Before you attempt to exclude forgiven debt income from your taxable income, you may want to discuss your situation with a tax attorney.
 There could be issues you are unaware of, and you should not take this blog post as legal advice.